-Whether you are a start-up or established company, trade marks are crucial to your business success.
-Registering your trade mark gives you an exclusive right to use an identifying part of your brand.
+Whether you are a start-up or an established company, trademarks are crucial to your business success.
+Registering a trademark gives you an exclusive right to use an identifying part of your brand.
 It also helps you to enforce your legal rights in this mark against competitors and other businesses.
-This article sets out the trade mark registration process to help inform and protect your business.
+This article sets out the trademark registration process to help inform and protect your business.

-Why do I need to register my trade mark?
+Why do I need to register a trademark?

 2. Decide on your goods and services.

 Trademarks protect an identifiable aspect of your business in relation to classes of goods and services.
 When you register a trademark, you need to provide a description of the goods and services you intend to use your trademark for.
 This can be done using the picklist on IP Australia, or by using custom descriptions.